-Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that, in my opinion, the Company has, during the audit period covering the financial year ended on March 31, 2015 complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:-
+Based on my verification of the Company's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, I hereby report that, in my opinion, the Company has, during the audit period covering the financial year ended on March 31, 2016, generally complied with the statutory provisions listed hereunder and also that the Company has proper Board processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:-

-- 1. I have examined the books, papers, minute books, forms and returns filed and other records maintained by Sahara Housingfina Corporation Limited ('the Company') for the financial year ended on March 31, 2015 according to the provisions of: - (i) The Companies Act, 2013 ('the Act') and the rules made thereunder: - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-Laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; and - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992; - (c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009; - (d) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; and - (vi) The following laws specifically applicable to the Company vis-a-vis the nature of its business:- - (a) The National Housing Bank Act, 1987; & - (b) The Housing Finance Companies (NHB) Directions, 2010. - 2.
-Provisions of the following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') were not applicable to the Company during the financial year under report:- - (a) The Securities and Exchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme) Guidelines, 1999; - (b) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - (c) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - (d) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998. - 4.
-I have relied on the representation made by the Company and its Officers for compliance under other laws generally applicable to the Company and, therefore, I have not covered any matter related to any other law which may be applicable to the Company except the aforementioned corporate laws of the Union of India.
+- 1. I have examined the books, papers, minute books, forms and returns filed and other records maintained by Sahara Housingfina Corporation Limited ('the Company') for the financial year ended on March 31, 2016 according to the provisions of: - (i) The Companies Act, 2013 ('the Act') and the rules made thereunder; - (ii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder; - (iii) The Depositories Act, 1996 and the Regulations and Bye-Laws framed thereunder; - (iv) Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings; and - (v) The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'):- - (a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 1992 and Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - (c) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015; - (d) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2009; and - (e) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993 regarding the Companies Act and dealing with client; and - (vi) The following laws specifically applicable to the Company vis-a-vis the nature of its business:- - (a) The National Housing Bank Act, 1987; & - (b) The Housing Finance Companies (NHB) Directions, 2010. - 2.
+Provisions of the following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') were not applicable to the Company during the financial year under report:- - (a) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; - (b) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - (c) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - (d) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 1998.